 |VIP 7||≥ 80000 BTC||&||≥ 9000 BNB||0.0300%||0.0500%||0.0225%||0.0375%|

 Fees last updated 2 August, 2018

 Once you’ve acquired the coins and tokens you want, you’ll most likely want to transfer them off the exchange and into a secure, private wallet.
 However, when you do so, you’ll almost always be hit with a withdrawal fee.

 Just like deposit fees, withdrawal fees vary depending on the following:

 - The currency being transferred if making a crypto withdrawal

 - The withdrawal method being used if transferring fiat currency

-Crypto withdrawals tend to attract a flat fee, whereas fiat withdrawals can be slugged with a flat fee or a percentage-based fee.
-For example, CEX.IO doesn’t charge any withdrawal fees for USD transfers at the time of writing, but Binance’s withdrawal fees vary.
+Crypto withdrawals tend to attract a flat fee, whereas fiat withdrawals can be hit with a flat fee or a percentage-based fee.

 Cryptocurrency exchange fees can also vary from one account to the next, with some customers able to access reduced costs based on a number of factors, including the following: